thevishalchothe/servlet-jsp-examples/README.md

-# servlets-tutorial-examples 🚀
+# servlet-jsp-examples 🚀

-The `servlets-tutorial-examples` showcases a variety of hands-on projects focused on demonstrating the core concepts and operations using Java Servlets. 📘🚀
+The `servlet-jsp-examples` showcases a variety of hands-on projects focused on demonstrating the core concepts and operations using Java Servlets. 📘🚀

 ## Project Architecture 📂